cloudawan/cloudawan_documents/cloudawan/docs/getting_started_with_cloudawan/quick_start_guide.md

 ## Prerequirements(Cluster)

 1. 3 Ubuntu 14.04 instances with at least 2 CPU and 8 GB memory for Kubernetes Master/Node hosts
-2. 2 Ubuntu 14.04 instances with at least 1 CPU and 2 GB memory for Glusterfs servers
+2. 2 Ubuntu 14.04 instances with at least 1 CPU and 2 GB memory for Glusterfs servers and HAproxy servers
 3. The Ubuntu instances could be on AWS, GCE, Virtual Machine environment, bare metal environment and ...etc.

 ## Install with the ansible